Window Focus and Space Management

 # For critical operations, increase timeout

-peekaboo click "Save" --focus-timeout-seconds 10
+peekaboo click "Save" --foreground --focus-timeout 10s

 # Or move windows to avoid switching

-peekaboo type "Important data" --bring-to-current-space
+peekaboo type "Important data" --app TextEdit --foreground --bring-to-current-space

 #4.
 Test Cross-Space Workflows